Reluctant Heroes

 Reluctant Heroes is a 1952 British comedy film directed by Jack Raymond and starring Ronald Shiner, Derek Farr and Christine Norden.
-It is based on the popular farce of the same title by Colin Morris.
+It was written by Colin Morris based on his 1950 popular farce of the same title.
 The play, which had its West End premiere at the Whitehall Theatre in September 1950, was the first of the Brian Rix company's Whitehall farces.
-The film was shot at the Riverside Studios in Hammersmith in West London.
-Its sets were designed by the art director Wilfred Arnold.

 Plot summary

 This comedy is set in an army boot camp.
 It displays a drill sergeant who must somehow turn an inept group of recruits into real soldiers.